Social Welfare Research

 Home Ownership Tax Expenditure—$121 billion:

 How much do these subsidies cost?
 The cost of supporting Fannie and Freddie is not easy to estimate, and we will ignore this subsidy for now.
 The costs of the two tax deductions, however, are directly quantifiable from IRS data.
-The US Treasury estimates that the interest deduction alone results in $76 billion in lost taxes (2019) on primary residences.
-The capital gain exclusion is estimated to cost the US treasury an additional $45 billion.
+In 2024, the Joint Committee on Taxation estimated that after the expiration of temporary Tax Cuts and Jobs Act provisions, the mortgage interest deduction would reduce revenues by $81.3 billion in FY2026 and $100.6 billion in FY2027.
+The capital gain exclusion is estimated to cost the US Treasury an additional $46.4 billion, as of 2023.

 Does it benefit the wealthy?
 Yes.
-As discussed above, home ownership is most common amongst higher-net-worth Americans, and large mortgages and mortgages on second homes and the related interest deductions are exclusively incurred and claimed by high-net-worth Americans.
-Again, according to the Joint Committee on Taxation, households in 2017 with incomes greater than $100,000 received 84% of the mortgage interest deduction benefit.
+As discussed above, home ownership is most common among higher-net-worth Americans, and large mortgages, mortgages on second homes, and the related interest deductions are exclusively incurred and claimed by high-net-worth Americans.
+Again, according to the Joint Committee on Taxation, households with incomes greater than $100,000 received 81% of the mortgage interest deduction benefit in 2022.

 Supplemental Nutrition Assistance Program (SNAP)—$80 billion: